oddbird/oddsite/content/talks/resilient-systems.rst

       in tools like React and Vue
       without losing sight of what HTML & CSS provide.
 summary: |
+  **Take full advantage of the universal web, and reduce maintenance over the long term** with resilient HTML, CSS, and JS systems.
-  **Set your team & project up for long-term success** with an in-depth training on front end code and workflow -- from advanced HTML/CSS to design systems, component libraries, responsive & intrinsic layouts, naming conventions, and documentation.
+  OddBird provides **custom consulting and in-depth trainings** on front-end architecture and workflow -- from advanced HTML/CSS to integrated design systems, component libraries, testing, and documentation.

+  .. callmacro:: content.macros.j2#link_button
+    :url: '/contact/'
+    :class: 'section-end'

+    Get started with a free consultation

 Resilient Web Systems